First at Blue Ridge, Inc.

 FINANCING

-According to the center’s website, the nonprofit receives funding through its vocational training partners as well as support from grants and contracts through government offices.
-Clients accepted into the long-term program pay an initial fee upon admission, and sliding scale fees, payment plans, and scholarships are available for those in need.
+The nonprofit receives funding from vocational training partners, grants, and government contracts.
+Clients in the long-term program pay an initial fee upon admission, and sliding scale fees, payment plans, and scholarships are available for those in need.

 Services provided by First at Blue Ridge, Inc.